crate/cratedb-guide/docs/install/tarball.rst

     When running a specific version of CrateDB from tarball on a macOS system for the first time, it is possible that you will encounter an error
-    like: **"java" cannot be openeded because developer cannot be verified.**
+    like: **"java" cannot be opened because developer cannot be verified.**

     This is expected and can be fixed in your system settings:
       - Navigate to **System Preferences** -> **Security and Privacy**